ir2pid/ir2pid.github.io/README.md

 #### Awards/Recognitions:

 - Recipient of Google Developer Challenge Scholarship in android stack 2017.
 10+ certifications from  [lynda](http://www.lynda.com) on various mobile courses.
-- Samsung app of the year award 2011 for our game Find a Way Jose
+- Samsung app of the year award 2011 for our game Find a Way Jose.
-- CCB Award for excellent performance in project, 2015 (Accenture)
+- CCB Award for excellent performance in project, 2015 (Accenture).
-- 3 Blackberry playbook from Research In Motion for adding valuable apps to their store
+- 3 Blackberry playbook from Research In Motion for adding valuable apps to their store.
-- Won a BADA OS developer books from Samsung for adding valuable apps to their store
+- Won a BADA OS developer books from Samsung for adding valuable apps to their store.

 #### Initiatives/Position held
-- NGO work for [Abheda Foundation](https://abhedafoundation.org), in charge of delivering educational apps for teaching children in rural classrooms
+- NGO work for [Abheda Foundation](https://abhedafoundation.org), to deliver educational apps for teaching children in rural classrooms.
  <br> [![Android](https://img.shields.io/badge/Android-Abheda_Bengali-green.svg?style=square&logo=android)](https://play.google.com/store/apps/details?id=com.noisyninja.abheda_droid) [![Android](https://img.shields.io/badge/Android-Abheda_Hindi-green.svg?style=square&logo=android)](https://play.google.com/store/apps/details?id=com.noisyninja.abheda_droid_hindi) <br>
-- Worked with designers and engineers from Israel, corresponding only through mail and chat to create games for mobile
+- Worked with designers and engineers from Israel, corresponding only through mail and chat to create games for mobile.
-- Participate in coding competitions like GoogleCodeJam and HackerEarth
+- Participate in coding competitions like GoogleCodeJam and HackerEarth.
-- Open source contributor in Github
+- Open source contributor in Github.
-- Active involvement in coding communities like stackoverflow
+- Active involvement in coding communities like stackoverflow.

 #### Sports
-- Sports enthusiasts, play games like Soccer, Cricket, Badminton, Table tennis
+- Sports enthusiasts, play games like Soccer, Cricket, Badminton, Table tennis.
-- Represented local club for under 13 and 15 club cricket in Cricket Association of Bengal’s inter club tournaments
+- Represented local club for under 13 and 15 club cricket in Cricket Association of Bengal’s inter club tournaments.
 - Played for school and class team in cricket and soccer.